connexcs/docs/docs/security.md

 # Security

-We take **Security** seriously at ConnexCS, emphasizing the industry's best practices in all our policies and procedures.
-We use proven technology and the latest ideas to keep your systems safe from threats both external and internal.
+ConnexCS considers **Security** its top priority.
+We incorporate industry best practices into all our policies and procedures.

+We use proven technology and the latest ideas to keep your systems safe from external and internal threats.

-Below, we've compiled a top-level abstract list on how we secure our systems.
-The document is kept brief in to limit exposure to our underlying systems in a public forum, but feel free to contact us with specific questions.
+Below, we've compiled a top-level, abstract list of how we secure our systems.

+The document is brief on limiting exposure to our underlying systems in a public forum.

+**Feel free to contact us with specific questions.**

-## SSL Certificates
+## Secure Sockets Layer Certificates

-Our HTTPS traffic uses short-lived **SHA256bit** certificates with 2048bit keys, rejecting downgrade attacks like **SSL2,3**.
+Our HTTPS traffic uses short-lived **SHA256bit** certificates with 2048bit keys.
+It rejects downgrade attacks like **SSL2,3**.

 We use **HSTS (HTTP Strict Transport Security), Perfect Forward Secrecy,** and **OCSP Stapling** (Online Certificate Status Protocol).

-You can see our servers SSL test results [**here**](https://www.ssllabs.com/ssltest/analyze.html?d=app.connexcs.com).
+You can see our server's SSL test results [**here**](https://www.ssllabs.com/ssltest/analyze.html?d=app.connexcs.com).

 ### Inter-zone Communication

-All internal traffic travelling between zones traverses our mesh Virtual private network (VPN), protected by 4096-bit keys and managed by internal CA Servers.
+All internal traffic travelling between zones traverses our mesh Virtual private network (VPN).
+It's protected by 4096-bit keys and managed by internal CA Servers.

 ## Logins

 Our system uses an exponentially increasing delay on failed attempts and centralised reporting.

 ### Passwords

-All passwords are hashed in our system.
-The ones required for HTTP login are encrypted by Argon2, the winner of the [**Password Hashing Competition (PHC)**](https://github.com/P-H-C/phc-winner-argon2).
+Our system hashes every password.
+Argon2 encrypts the ones needed for HTTP login.
+It's the winner of the [**Password Hashing Competition (PHC)**](https://github.com/P-H-C/phc-winner-argon2).

 On every hash we use:

-- Random Per Password Salt (With email hashed seasoning)
+- Random Per Password Salt (With email hashed seasoning).
-- Off-database site-pepper
+- Off-database site-pepper.
-- High Time, Memory Cost, Parallelism Cost
+- High Time, Memory Cost, Parallelism Cost.

-### 2FA / TFA
+### Two-factor Authentication

-All admins are required to use two-factor authentication when signing into the system.
-Two-Factor Authentication is also available for any user accounts using [**RFC 6238-style TOTP (Time Based One-time Passwords)**](https://tools.ietf.org/html/rfc6238), using applications such as Google Authenticator or Microsoft Authenticator.
+All admins must use two-factor authentication (2FA / TFA) when signing into the system.

+Two-Factor Authentication is also available for any user accounts using [**RFC 6238-style TOTP (Time Based One-time Passwords)**](https://tools.ietf.org/html/rfc6238).

+Using applications such as Google Authenticator or Microsoft Authenticator.

 ### Server Keys

-Any user with direct access to any servers is required to use SSH Keys.
-In all systems where keys aren't possible, long multi-symbol passwords are used.
+Using SSH Keys is necessary for any user with direct access to any servers.

+In all systems where keys aren't possible, you must use long, multi-symbol passwords.

 ## Exceptions

-We **do not** consider the following items insecure.
-We completely understand the consequences of enabling these systems, but we believe their benefits outweigh the security implications.
+We **don't** consider the following items insecure.

+We understand the consequences of enabling these systems.
+But we believe their benefits outweigh the security implications.

-This **does not** mean we don't monitor activity on either of these, nor does it mean that we don't have automatically reactive systems to ensure uptime in the event of an attack.
+This doesn't mean we don't observe activity on either of these.
+Also, we've automatically reactive systems to ensure uptime in the event of an attack.

-### ICMP Pings
+### Internet Control Message Protocol Pings

-ICMP (Internet Control Message Protocol) pings messages (e.g ping www.connexcs.com).
-ICMP Ping attacks were once common, related to the packet size versus available bandwidth.
-They still happen, but it's more useful to enable ICMP replies to correctly establish the status of a server.
+ICMP (Internet Control Message Protocol) pings messages (for example, ping www.connexcs.com).

+ICMP Ping attacks were once common (packet size versus available bandwidth).
+They still happen, but it's more useful to enable ICMP replies to efficiently establish the status of a server.

-### SIP / RTP Firewall Block on Default.
+### Session Initiation Protocol / Real-time Transport Protocol Firewall Block on Default

-Our Session Initiation Protocol (SIP) Servers only run SIP, and nothing else.
-Our Real-time Transport Protocol (RTP) Servers run RTP, and nothing else.
-5060 isn't firewalled, nor are any of our RTP Ports on our RTP Servers.
+Our Session Initiation Protocol (SIP) Servers only run SIP and nothing else.

+Our Real-time Transport Protocol (RTP) Servers run RTP and nothing else.

+5060 isn't fire-walled, nor are any of our RTP Ports on our RTP Servers.

-This means that you will most likely see unauthorized traffic hitting your switch, but you will also see unauthorized calls being blocked for failing authentication.
-This is normal, as it's still important to see failed traffic to make sure the authentication isn't blocking authorized callers.
+This means that you will most likely see unauthorized traffic hitting your switch.
+Also, you will observe unauthorized calls getting blocked for failing authentication.
+This is normal, as it's still important to see failed traffic.
+It's done to make sure the authentication isn't blocking authorized callers.

-## IDS / IPS
+## Intrusion Detection System / Intrusion Prevention System

-We've application-level logic that identifies malicious activity, which will escalate issues to our Intrusion Detection System (IDS) systems, which will enforce feedback firewall rules in return.
+We've application-level logic that identifies malicious activity.

+It helps escalate issues with our Intrusion Detection System (IDS) systems.

+It will further enforce feedback firewall rules in return.

 ## Data Usage

 **Connex Carrier Services Worldwide, LTD** is an independent company.

-ConnexCS servers retains All data, and **never** passed to third parties.
-All staff are required to abide by non-disclosure policies that protect user data, and it's made clear any data breach would be treated with severity.
+ConnexCS servers retain All data and are never passed on third parties.

+All employees must adhere to non-disclosure agreements that protect user data.

+Also, it's made clear that we would take any data breach with severity.

-## SSL Certificates
+## Secure Sockets Layer Certificates Deployment

-The SSL certificate are deployed on your customer portal with a single click.
+One-click is all it takes to put the SSL certificates on your customer portal.

-1. Click  **Setup** > **Integrations**.
+1. Click  **Setup** :material-menu-right: **Integrations**.
 2. Click  **Domains**.
 3. Click **Deploy Certificate**.

 ## User Enhanced Security

-In addition to the above ConnexCS security, we also recommend the following practices to harden your ConnexCS account.
+Besides the above ConnexCS security, we also recommend the following practices to protect your ConnexCS account.

-1. Passwords (we recommend following the [**NIST guidelines**](https://pages.nist.gov/800-63-3/sp800-63b.html#sec5)):
+1. **Passwords** (we recommend following the [**NIST guidelines**](https://pages.nist.gov/800-63-3/sp800-63b.html#sec5)):

-    + 8 character minimum when a human sets it
+- 8 character minimum when a human sets it.
-    + 6 character minimum when set by a system/service
+- 6 character minimum when set by a system/service.
-    + Support at least 64 characters maximum length
+- Support at least 64 characters maximum length.
-    + All ASCII characters (including space) should be supported
+- It should support All the ASCII characters (including space).
-    + Truncation of the secret (password) shall not be performed when processed
+- When processing, it's not recommended to truncate the secret (password).
-    + Check chosen password with known password dictionaries
+- Check the chosen password with known password dictionaries.
-    + Allow at least 10 password attempts before lockout
+- Allow at least 10 password attempts before the lockout.
-    + No complexity requirements
+- No complexity requirements.
-    + No password expiration period
+- No password expiration period.
-    + No password hints
+- No password hints.
-    + No knowledge-based authentication (for example: who was your best friend in high school?)
+- No knowledge-based authentication (for example: who was your best friend in high school?).
-    + No SMS for 2FA (use a one-time password from an app like Google Authenticator)
+- No SMS for 2FA (use a one-time password from an app like Google Authenticator).

-2. Hardware Security Tokens: Yubikey is an example of hardware security token which can never be digitally stolen can be used for logins to ConnexCS.
+2. **Hardware Security Tokens:** Yubikey is an example of a hardware security token.

+    It can never be digitally stolen or used for logins to ConnexCS.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_EqOmhahBQc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-3. Duo Security or Google/Microsoft Authenticator: As per the NIST recommendations above SMS shouldn't be trusted for second factor authentication.
-We implement both Duo Security and [**Time-based One-time Password Algorithm (TOTP; specified in RFC 6238)**](https://tools.ietf.org/html/rfc6238), which can be used by Google Authenticator or Microsoft Authenticator.
+3. **Duo Security or Google / Microsoft Authenticator:** According to the NIST recommendations, you shouldn't trust the above SMS for second-factor authentication.

+    We apply both Duo Security and [TOTP; specified in RFC 6238](https://tools.ietf.org/html/rfc6238).You can use them by Google Authenticator or Microsoft Authenticator.